 Big Data Creates the Need for Greater Privacy Measures

 Since the release of the 2010 census, bureau staff have realized that data analysts could take the many data products the bureau produces and cross-reference them with each other or with outside data sources to the point that individual privacy, or confidentiality, could be compromised.
-(This is possible now, as opposed to earlier decades, because of greater computing power and the growth of other databases, such as credit reporting.)
+(This is possible now, as opposed to earlier decades, because of greater computing power and the growth of other databases, such as those used by commercial data vendors.)

 There is no evidence that confidentiality has been compromised so far, but that doesn’t change the theoretical possibility that it could happen.

 Because of that possibility, in the 2010s the bureau reviewed disclosure avoidance methods that could replace the current data swapping method.
 Differential privacy has been selected, and is described by the bureau at this webpage, which includes links to many presentations and papers on how differential privacy works.

 Although the decision to move to differential privacy was made in 2018, the parameters that guide this new disclosure avoidance method were made in June 2021.
 The Data Stewardship and Executive Policy Committee (DSEP) announced it has selected the settings and parameters for the Disclosure Avoidance System (DAS) for the 2020 Census redistricting data (PL-94-171).
 The approved DAS production settings reflect a total privacy-loss budget for the redistricting data product (represented by “ε,” the Greek letter “epsilon”) of ε=19.61, which includes ε=17.14 for the persons file and ε=2.47 for the housing unit data.
 (A privacy-loss budget sets the balance between data accuracy and privacy loss.).
 For more information, here is the bureau’s press release and newsletter.